 Reports to: Community Casework Manager

-The Center offers a comprehensive benefits package that includes medical, dental, vision, 401K with an employer contribution, voluntary life and LTD/STD insurance, paid parental, family care and gender affirming healthcare leave.
+Salary Range: $44,000-$46,000.
+The Center offers a competitive benefits package that includes medical, dental, vision, 401k with employer contribution, voluntary life, short-term, and long-term disability insurance, paid parental, family care, and gender affirming healthcare leave.
 We also offer a generous paid time off policy.

 Essential Duties and Responsibilities: